joshman91/sam_api/sam/index.md

 layout: default

 ---

+####Updated on October 23, 2017.
+Based on usage analysis, we recently modified the rate limits for the SAM APIs.
+The standard rate limits for the SAM APIs are now 1,000 calls per API key in a 24 hour-period, 5,000 calls per IP Address in a 24-hour period, and 5 calls per 5 seconds.
+If you need to have higher, customized rate limits please contact us by creating a new [Support and Feedback](https://github.com/GSA/GSA-APIs/issues) issue.
+Provide your specific justification and how you will use the API.

-####Updated on October 30, 2015
-The SAM team is happy to introduce v4 of the standard API and some updates to the v2 of the Search API.
+####Updated on October 30, 2015 The SAM team is happy to introduce v4 of the standard API and some updates to the v2 of the Search API.
 The updated field references for v4 can be found [here](fields4.html).
 We are also announcing that support for v1 and v2 will cease as of this release.
 We will continue to support only the latest 2 current versions of the API (v3 and V4).
-That being said, v1 and v2 will still be available for use, but we cannot provide resources for ongoing support as we would like to enhance the system for everyone's availablilty and not dwell on outdated versions.
+That being said, v1 and v2 will still be available for use, but we cannot provide resources for ongoing support as we would like to enhance the system for everyone’s availablilty and not dwell on outdated versions.
 If there are any questions or issues, please visit the [Support and Feedback](https://github.com/GSA/GSA-APIs/issues) to open a ticket.

-####Updated on June 26, 2015
-The SAM API has a release of v3 of the standard API and release of v2 of the [search](search.html) API.
+####Updated on June 26, 2015 The SAM API has a release of v3 of the standard API and release of v2 of the [search](search.html) API.
 The updated field references can be found [here](fields3.html).
-Another new page which contains a better overview of the changes can be found in our [Versioning](versioning.html) document.
+Another new page which contains a better overview of the changes can be found in our [Versioning](versioning.html) document.The latest version of our Data Dictionary is available for download which will give a deeper look into the SAM system and how it functions.

-The latest version of our [Data Dictionary](SAM_Functional_Data_Dictionary_v7_Public.pdf) is available for download which will give a deeper look into the SAM system and how it functions.
+The latest version of our [Data Dictionary](https://www.sam.gov/sam/transcript/SAM_Functional_Data_Dictionary.pdf) is available for download which will give a deeper look into the SAM system and how it functions.

 <h1>Background</h1>
 <p>The SAM API is a  RESTful method of retrieving public information about the businesses or  individuals (referred to as &ldquo;entities&rdquo;) within the SAM data set.
 The entities  publicly available data set can currently be retrieved on an entity-by-entity  basis.
 The initial SAM API release was introduced in June 2014 and allowed  users of the API to retrieve publicly available entity data.
 The next iteration  of the API, released in fall 2014, provided the ability to search SAM to find  an entity based on the search criteria submitted.<br />